 Giving Back To The Community

 Freeport-McMoRan is a global company with local priorities.
 We train workers, help educate children and facilitate community-based economic initiatives.
-Between 2008 and 2012, our worldwide community development contributions totaled more than $900 million—among the highest voluntary contributions in the mining industry.
+Last year, Freeport-McMoRan's worldwide development contributions totaled more than $153 million, among the highest in voluntary contributions in the mining industry.

 We value open communication with people in the communities where we live and work.
 At the center of everything we do is a commitment to engage in honest and mutually beneficial dialogue.
 Our Community Partnership Panels, comprising leaders and citizens across all sectors of the community, give each of us an important vehicle to identify, plan and take action to address local needs and concerns.